SpectraL519/cpp-gl/docs/gl/algorithms/overview.md

 1. `vertex_id`: The vertex currently being visited.
 2. `pred_id`: The vertex from which this current vertex was reached (its parent in the traversal tree).

 If a vertex is the starting point of a search, its `pred_id` is set to itself, making it a "root" node.
-The library provides the [**gl::algorithm::no_root**](../../cpp-gl/group__GL-Algorithm.md#variable-no_root) tag to explicitly identify states where a node lacks a predecessor.

 ### The Result Discriminator